ritza-co/SG/intro-to-sg/intro-to-sg.md

 You might have not tried out advanced code search tools like SourceGraph because getting started looks like too much effort.

 The SourceGraph getting started page already has a ton of information about different ways to start using SourceGraph, but here we'll go through an *opinionated* set up guide.

-We'll
+Specifically, We'll

 * ☁️ Set up SourceGraph on a VPS (DigitalOcean, but feel free to use your own cloud provider)
 * 🚍 Set up Nginx as reverse proxy